google-deepmind/xmanager/README.md

 ### Job / JobGroup

-Each Job and JobGroup objects defines a specific run and can not be run multiple times.
-While a job defines a single run of a single executable, a JobGroup defines a single run of nested Jobs containing many executables of the same type or different types.
-JobGroups provide the gang scheduling concept: Jobs inside them are scheduled / descheduled simultaneously.
+A `Job` represents a single executable on a particular executor, while a `JobGroup` unites a group of `Job`s providing a gang scheduling concept:
+`Job`s inside them are scheduled / descheduled simultaneously.
+Same `Job` and `JobGroup` instances can be `add`ed multiple times.

 #### Job

 A Job accepts an executable and an executor along with hyperparameters which can either be command-line arguments or environment variables.

-Command-line arguements can be passed in list form, `[arg1, arg2, arg3]`:
+Command-line arguments can be passed in list form, `[arg1, arg2, arg3]`:

 ```bash
 binary arg1 arg2 arg3